Bennito L. Kelty

 How to Get There

-Denver’s protest is along major roads, like East Colfax Avenue and Broadway.
+Denver’s protest is along major roads, like East Colfax Avenue, Lincoln Street and Broadway.
 Parking a few blocks away from the Capitol is a good idea, as large turnouts can back up traffic.

-RTD bus lines like the 0, 15 and the 83D/L have stops on East Colfax Avenue, Lincoln Street and Broadway that are a block or two from the action.
-Capitol Hill doesn’t have any light rail stations, but stops at 10th Avenue and Osage Street and downtown on 16th Street are about a thirty-minute walk from the Capitol.
+The 0, 15 and the 83D/L bus lines have stops on East Colfax Avenue, Lincoln Street and Broadway that are a block or two from the action.
+Capitol Hill doesn’t have any light rail stations, but RTD stops at 10th Avenue and Osage Street and downtown on 16th Street are about a thirty-minute walk from the Capitol.
 And you can always scoop an e-bike or scooter along the way.

 Multiple local groups have put out information on the upcoming No Kings protest, including 50501 Colorado, Solidarity Warriors, the Indivisible Action Network, Pulse Colorado and the Service Employees International Union, among others.
 Most of the Denver groups spreading the word on No Kings have been involved in organizing protests against President Donald Trump all year, with many of them forming shortly after he returned to office in January.